Business Management

 Lecture content:

-This course teaches practical und strategic skills in the field of people analytics as a basis for data-driven decision making in People Management.
+This course teaches practical and strategic skills in the field of people analytics as a basis for data-driven decision making in people management.
 Using real case studies and modern technologies, students will analyze how digital tools and AI can enhance value creation and efficiency across organizational processes.
 A particular focus is placed on the use of employee-related data to measure and optimize HR initiatives and strategically anchor them within the organization.
-The course content includes: - People Analytics concepts, objectives, and its strategic significance - Data analysis and interpretation: methods for collecting, processing, and analyzing Key Performance Indicators (KPIs) - Visualization and interpretation of people-related data using dashboards - Application of digital assistants and AI-powered technologies to improve efficiency and support decision-making in People Management - The role of People Management in driving digital transformation within organizations - Reflection on the ethical and social aspects of People Analytics in the workplace
+The course content includes: - people analytics concepts, objectives, and their strategic significance - data analysis and interpretation: methods for collecting, processing, and analyzing Key Performance Indicators (KPIs) - visualization and interpretation of people-related data using dashboards - application of digital assistants and AI-powered technologies to improve efficiency and support decision-making in people management - the role of people management in driving digital transformation within organizations - reflection on the ethical and social aspects of people analytics in the workplace

 Learning Outcomes:

-Students gain an in-depth understanding of the strategic foundations and practical applications of People Analytics, while critically engaging with the associated ethical and social challenges.
-They learn to collect, systematically analyze and visualize employee-related data using dashboards.
-Furthermore, they develop skills in leveraging digital tools and AI-powered technologies to drive efficiency and create strategic value in HR processes.
-Alumni understand the role of People Management in the digital transformation and are capable of applying it effectively to support organizational goals.
+Upon completion of this course students will: - have gained an in-depth understanding of the strategic foundations and practical applications of people analytics, while critically engaging with the associated ethical and social challenges; - have learned to collect, systematically analyze, and visualize employee-related data using dashboards; - have developed skills in leveraging digital tools and AI-powered technologies to drive efficiency and create strategic value in HR processes; - understand the role of people management in digital transformation and be able to apply it effectively to support organizational goals.

 Superior module: